Muneerali199/Scango/README.md

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

 You can start editing the main page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

+## 🤝 Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct, and the process for submitting pull requests to us.

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.